getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 **Note:** There are, confusingly, other places in JS where this particular design principle doesn't apply, such as for arrays with empty slots.
 See the *Types & Grammar* title of this series for more information.

-With all this mind, we can now examine a nice helpful syntax added as of ES6 to streamline the assignment of default values to missing arguments:
+With all this in mind, we can now examine a nice helpful syntax added as of ES6 to streamline the assignment of default values to missing arguments:

 ```js
 function foo(x = 11, y = 31) {